 Read the full video transcript below

-Hello and welcome to another edition of A.Vogel’s Menopause Mondays.
-And today, I’m going to be talking about the importance of water.
+Hello, and welcome to my weekly video blog.
+And today on A.Vogel Talks Menopause, I’m going to be talking about the importance of water.

 Now for those of you that have been joining these video blogs for quite a while, you know that I tend to recommend water for just about every single symptom.
 I thought I would just explain a little bit more why we need water on a daily basis to help with our menopause symptoms.